datatrails/datatrails-samples/archivist_samples/sbom_document/README.md

             }
             return attachment

-    # Instantiate SoftwarePackage object and create an RKVST record to begin
+    # Instantiate SoftwarePackageDocument object and create an RKVST record to begin
     # tracing and publishing its version history
     package = SoftwarePackageDocument(arch)
     package.create(